Managing data deletion, destruction and anonymisation

 Once these personal identifiers are deleted, data protection laws do not apply to the anonymised information that remains, so you may continue to hold it.
 But you have to make sure it is truly anonymised.

-If you could, at any point, use any reasonably available means to re-identify the individuals, the data will not have been effectively anonymised, but will have merely been pseudonymised.
+The ICO stresses you should be careful when attempting to anonymise information.
+For the information to be truly anonymised, you must not be able to re-identify individuals.
+If at any point reasonably available means could be used to re-identify the individuals, the data will not have been effectively anonymised, but will have merely been pseudonymised.
 This means it should still be treated as personal data.

 Whilst pseudonymising data does reduce the risks to data subjects, in the context of retention, it is not sufficient for personal data you longer need to keep.